 PSEG Power has retained ownership of certain liabilities excluded from the 2022 sale of its fossil generation portfolio.
-These liabilities primarily relate to obligations under the New Jersey ISRA and the CTA to investigate and remediate PSEG Power's two formerly owned generating station sites in Connecticut, and six formerly owned generating station sites in New Jersey.
+These liabilities primarily relate to obligations under the New Jersey ISRA Industrial Site Recovery Act (ISRA) and the CTA Connecticut Transfer Act (CTA) to investigate and remediate PSEG Power's two formerly owned generating station sites in Connecticut, and six formerly owned generating station sites in New Jersey.
 In addition, PSEG Power still owns two former generating station sites in New Jersey that triggered ISRA in 2015.

-PSEG Power is in the process of fulfilling its obligations under ISRA and the CTA to investigate these sites.
+PSEG Power is in the process of fulfilling its obligations under the New Jersey ISRA and the CTA to investigate these sites.
 It will require multiple years and comprehensive environmental sampling to understand the extent of and to carry out the required remediation.
-The full remediation costs at each of the ten sites are not estimable, but will likely be material.
+At this stage in the remediation process, the full remediation costs at each of the ten sites are not estimable, but given the number and operating history of the facilities in the portfolio, the full remediation costs will likely be material.